 Diana Kirkpatrick opened Center Stage Clothiers in 2018 to honor the life of a late local costumer designer.
 Based in Vancouver, Washington and with just one part-time employee to help run the show, Diana provides costume rentals to local schools for theatrical productions, to business and individuals for themed parties and fundraisers, and even offers private dress-up parties and other events.

-Center Stage Clothiers took home third prize in the latest Nav Business Grant round, here’s their story.
+Center Stage Clothiers took home third prize in the latest Nav Small Business Grant round, here’s their story.

 Why did you start the company?

 I was contacted by a gentleman who had recently lost his wife to cancer, to help him figure out what to do with three full-size storage units full of costumes, vintage apparel and accessories she had accumulated before she died.
 She was the costume designer for a couple of local high schools in Portland, OR, and had been sewing, searching for and sourcing all these fabulous garments for almost 20 years!

 After seeing this amazing collection, my first thought was how sad it was that this woman’s life’s work and passion was being hidden behind the metal roll-up door of a few storage units.
 After discussing with my husband, I decided that we needed to get this collection in front of the public again and give the local schools access to it for their drama productions.